 However, our ability to use technology to our benefit has increased vastly in the last few years.
 The power of technology - especially those related to data science and analytics - has also been apparent in the coronavirus outbreak response over the last few months.
 In the age of social media and improved data analytics technologies, authorities have a vast amount of data needed to make accurate predictions and data-based insights to quickly and effectively respond to the outbreak.

 For instance, data is collected then visualised to easily monitor the spread of the coronavirus.
 Governments across the globe can then use this to make data-driven decisions to slow the spread of the virus, be it by screening, implementing quarantines, or restricting entry of passengers travelling from these hotspots.

 Together, these technologies can be used to make crucial decisions in the face of resource limitations.
 Where are medical professionals needed most?
 Where should important Personal Protective Equipment (like masks, sanitisers and thermometers) be sent to first?
-What can we do to prevent and contain the spread of the 2019 Novel Coronavirus and other diseases?
-With the help of data analytics technologies, authorities can make quick decisions in time-sensitive situations and thus, effectively and swiftly prevent the further spread of the 2019 Novel Coronavirus and other diseases.
+What can we do to prevent and contain the spread of the coronavirus and other diseases?
+With the help of data analytics technologies, authorities can make quick decisions in time-sensitive situations and thus, effectively and swiftly prevent the further spread of COVID-19 and other diseases.

 Want to learn more about how to apply data analytics in your industry?
 Send us an email at email@example.com and we can direct you to our friendly consultants to learn more or register for a free workshop.

 Written by: Chloe Thio (Gen Infiniti Academy)